dlbewley/guifreelife-src/content/blog/Autoscaling-OpenShift-Workloads-with-Custom-Prometheus-Metrics.md

     route.route.openshift.io/prometheus-example-app created
 ```

-> :warning: **Warning:**  Creation of a ServiceMonitor is privileged, so unless you are an admin you may have to request one of the following roles such as `monitoring-edit`.

-Monitoring ClusterRoles:

-* `monitoring-rules-view` grants read access to PrometheusRule custom resources for a project.
-* `monitoring-rules-edit` grants create, modify, and deleting PrometheusRule custom resources for a project.
-* `monitoring-edit` grants `monitoring-rules-edit` plus create new scrape targets for services or pods.
-With this role, you can also create, modify, and delete ServiceMonitor and PodMonitor resources.

 ## Understanding ServiceMonitors

 > {{< figure src="/images/openshift-keda-autoscaling-sequence-1.png" link="/images/openshift-keda-autoscaling-sequence-1.png"  caption="Exposing Custom Prometheus Metrics" width="100%">}}

-The OpenShift-monitoring operator automates the configuration of Prometheus.
-A `ServiceMonitor` resource tells Prometheus to target a Service and grab any metrics that are exported by that service.
+The OpenShift-monitoring operator automates the configuration of Prometheus using the ServiceMonitor resource to target matching Services and scrape any metrics that are exported at `/metrics`.

 Imagine a case where a metered-app is regularly checking a topic in Kafka to determine the length of a queue of work.
-We don't care to scale this application, but we want to use its knowledge to scale another app.
+We don't care to scale _this_ application, but we want to use its _knowledge_ to scale another app.

-Using a `ServiceMontior` ([example](https://github.com/dlbewley/demo-custom-metric-autoscaling/blob/main/custom-metric-app/servicemonitor.yaml)) we tell Prometheus to connect to a service and scrape the metrics available at `/metrics`.
-This is what is known as a Target in Prometheus-speak.

-> :warning: **Warning:** Be sure to name the port in the Service definition and reference the name not the number in the ServiceMonitor definition!
+> :warning: **Warning:** Be sure to name the port in the Service definition and reference this name and not the number in the ServiceMonitor definition!
 Symptoms include no Target nor metrics visible in Prometheus.

 Example `ServiceMonitor` resource for the metered app